dondiamond101/VectorAddition/README.md

-# VectorAddition
+# VectorManipulation
+This library has functions for the manipulation of vecotrs.
-This program adds, subtracts, and multiplies 2d and 3d vectors
+It can use both 2d and 3d vectors.
+The functions include:
+---Addition
+---Subtraction
+---Multiplication